How Much Should a Company Spend on Employee Gifts in India (2026)? A Per-Head Budget Guide

 For general staff, ₹800–1,500 per head is typical for Diwali, the year's biggest gifting occasion.
 Managers and clients commonly get ₹1,500–2,500.
 See our dedicated Diwali budget guide for detail.

-Planning a per-head gifting budget in South India?
+Planning a per-head gifting budget across India?
 TaruLease's three tiers map cleanly to the standard bands, delivered to one office with a written replacement promise.
 Tell us your headcount and we'll quote all three.
 Get a bulk quote → | See the three baskets →